Victim & Survivor

 Most offenders are sentenced to California state prison for a set amount of time under the Determinate Sentencing Law.
 Once this time is served, the inmate is released and placed under parole supervision in the community.

-Those offenders convicted of the most serious crimes such as murder, attempted murder, and kidnapping for ransom are sentenced under the Indeterminate Sentencing Law (ISL) and will serve a term of life with possiblity of parole.
+Those offenders convicted of the most serious crimes such as murder, attempted murder, and kidnapping for ransom are sentenced under the Indeterminate Sentencing Law (ISL) and will serve a term of life with possibility of parole.

 Offenders sentenced to a life term with the possibility of parole cannot be released on parole until the BPH determines that they are ready to be returned to society.